snap-stanford/snap-python/doc/source/reference/GenGeoPrefAttach.rst

 GenGeoPrefAttach
 ''''''''''''''''

-.. function:: GenGeoPrefAttach(NumNodes, NumEdges, Beta, Rnd=TInt::Rnd)
+.. function:: GenGeoPrefAttach(NumNodes, NumEdges, Beta, Rnd)

 Generate a random scale-free, undirected graph using the Geometric Preferential Attachment model by Flexman, Frieze and Vera.